Introduction: French Riviera Bath Bombs

-- Add 2 table spoon of almond oil and two table spoon of castor oil.
+- Add 2 tablespoons of almond oil and 2 tablespoons of castor oil.

-- Mix well with a whisk or your hands
+- Mix with a whisk or your hands

-- Add olive oil while mixing until the ingredients sticks together.
+- Add the olive oil while mixing until the ingredients sticks together.

-- To see if it is finish try to mold the mix in a table spoon and check the result.
+- To see if it is finished try to mold the mix in a tablespoon and check the result.

 Step 6: Molding

-- Put the mix in a mold of your choice (silicon ones are recommanded).
+- Put the mix in a mold of your choice (silicon ones are recommended).

 - Strongly compact the mix to have a good consistency.